 This park protects the mountain summit of Wollumbin-Mount Warning, an iconic landmark of the Northern Rivers region.
 The mountain is the remnant central vent of an ancient volcano, and has a dual name 1.

-Named by Lieutenant James Cook in 1770, as a warning to seafarers of the numerous treacherous reefs along the coast, to the Bundjalung people for many miles around, the mountain is also called Wollumbin by some, and remains an important sacred site*.
+Named "Mount Warning" by Lieutenant James Cook in 1770, as a warning to seafarers of the numerous treacherous reefs along the coast, to the Bundjalung people for many miles around, the mountain is also called Wollumbin by some, and remains an important sacred site*.

 Mount Warning was originally gazetted on 22 February 1928 as a reserve for public recreation.
 This continued until Mount Warning National Park was gazetted on 14 January 1966.
 Small additions following in 1972, 1984 and 1989, over former water supply and crown reserves.2

 In 1986 Mount Warning National Park was inscribed into the Australian East Coast Temperate and Subtropical Rainforest Parks World Heritage listing.

 The latest change happened in 2003 when Wollumbin State Forest, which adjoined the western side of Mt Warning NP, was split and dedicated as Wollumbin National Park (about 1,662 hectares) and Wollumbin State Conservation Area (368 hectares) 2, which protected a valuable wildlife corridor to Mebbin National Park.

 Notable features included the well known local landmark - the 720 metre Brummies Lookout, and Amaroo Flora Reserve, which had been World Heritage declared in 1994, as part of the renamed CERRA World Heritage properties listings of the region.
 These features are no longer accessible to anyone but the hardiest bushwalker with local knowledge.